 Star Wars series, ranked from worst to best:

 - Obi-Wan Kenobi

 The Book of Boba Fett

-Just like the namesake galactic hitman, The Book of Boba Fett is all looks, no substance.
+Just like the namesake Star Wars bounty hunter, The Book of Boba Fett is all looks, no substance.
 The Disney Plus series attempts a redemption story, but struggles to find any sort of clear target, becoming increasingly tedious once Boba claws his way out of the Sarlacc Pit.